Courses

 ENGR 597 – DYNAMIC OPTIMIZATION FOR SYSTEM OPERATION UNDER UNCERTAINTY

-ENGR 530 – OVERVIEW OF SYSTEMS ENGINEERING PROCESSES
+SYSE 530 – OVERVIEW OF SYSTEMS ENGINEERING PROCESSES

-Course Description: In this course, students will develop a conceptual understanding of the systems engineering life-cycle process and familiarity with analysis techniques used in that process.
+Course Description: In this course, students develop a conceptual understanding of the systems engineering life-cycle process and familiarity with analysis techniques used in that process.
 The class introduces the concepts of reliability and robustness, and rigorous tools for analysis and design with them in mind.
 Real-world experience and case studies working with a system through all phases of the system design process are discussed.